omnect/meta-omnect/README.md

 - `mmcblkXp7` is the writable `etc` overlay partition (ext4 filesystem mounted as overlayfs on `/etc`)
 - `mmcblkXp8` is the writable `data` partition with ext4 filesystem

+**Note1**: The partition layout is just an example and may differ in a series product.<br>
-**Note1**: The size of `data` depends on your sdcard/emmc/nvme size.
+**Note2**: The size of `data` depends on your sdcard/emmc/nvme size.
 Per default it has a size of 512M and is resized on the first boot to the max available size.<br>
-**Note2**: The size of `rootA` and `rootB` depends on your board and image variant (development or release).<br>
+**Note3**: The size of `rootA` and `rootB` depends on your board and image variant (development or release).<br>
-**Note3 (only for images where u-boot is used as OS bootloader)**: There is a reserved area between the boot partition and the rootA partition used for two redundant u-boot environment banks.
+**Note4 (only for images where u-boot is used as OS bootloader)**: There is a reserved area between the boot partition and the rootA partition used for two redundant u-boot environment banks.
 For this purpose, the following configuration variables are used:
 - `OMNECT_PART_OFFSET_UBOOT_ENV1`: offset of 1st u-boot environment bank (in KiB, decimal)
 - `OMNECT_PART_OFFSET_UBOOT_ENV2`: offset of 2nd u-boot environment bank (in KiB, decimal)
 - `OMNECT_PART_SIZE_UBOOT_ENV`: size of one u-boot environment bank (in KiB, decimal)